dlt-science/science-notes/blogs/sharding.md

 ```

+## Different Sharding Approaches
 There have been a few proposed sharded blockchains such as Elastico {cite}`luu2016secure`, OmniLedger {cite}`kokoris2018omniledger` and RapidChain {cite}`zamani2018rapidchain`.
 Nonetheless, such systems are predominantly constrained to cryptocurrency use cases in open (or permissionless) environments.
-Owing to their reliance on the unspent transaction output (UTXO) model—a simplistic data structure—these methods lack generalizability for applications beyond Bitcoin {cite}`dang2019towards`.
+Due to their reliance on the unspent transaction output (UTXO) model—a simplistic data structure—these methods lack generalizability for applications beyond Bitcoin {cite}`dang2019towards`.
 So we will focus on more general purpose blockchains such as Ethereum and Near Blockchain.

-## Different Sharding Approaches
-We will discuss two different approaches to sharding by comparing the techniques used in Ethereum and Near Blockchain.

 ```{figure} images/sharding.png
 ---